UNCLASSIFIED (U)

 15 FAM 956 ENVIRONMENTAL STANDARDS

-The Department of State must comply with applicable U.S. Federal Laws, U.S. Executive Orders, U.S. Environmental Protection Agency (EPA) or local regulations with jurisdiction and should apply whichever is more protective.
+The Department of State must comply with applicable U.S. Federal Laws, U.S. Executive Orders, EPA, or local regulations with jurisdiction and should apply whichever is more protective.
 Environmental concerns include but are not limited to hazardous waste management, petroleum storage, polychlorinated biphenyls, and ozone depleting substances.

 15 fam 957 additional DEPARTMENT OF STATE standards